1 / 5

 Local sights: Historic wood carvings, one of which inspired Hokusai's Great Wave woodblock design.
 Kiyomizu Temple, a largely unknown gem of a temple.
 Brown’s Field, the home of macrobiotic food in Japan.
 Various beaches for all levels of surfer.
 Firefly-viewing in June.
 Yoro River waterfalls and river swimming.
 Utopia clifftop walk with stunning ocean views.
 Lots of great value-for-money golf courses if you’re into that.
 Nakadaki Art Village with regular live events.
 Taito Lighthouse, with panoramic ocean views.

-Transport: Standard bicycle available soon.
+Transport: 2 standard bicycles available.
 15 minutes walk from the nearest train station.
 Tokyo Station reachable within an hour and a half.
 2 hours to Narita Airport.
 2.5 hours to Haneda Airport.

 • Informations complémentaires